Sharmila Tagore: Public image and legacy

 Tagore was the highest paid Indian actress in the 1970s, and is considered an accomplished Indian cinema veteran.
 Surendra Kumar of The Sunday Guardian considers her to be an actress "ahead of her time" for balancing "the serious persona of realist Bengali films, and the Bollywood persona of films with song-and-dance sequences focused on success at the box office."
 She has received widespread critical acclaim for her on-screen work, both nationally and internationally.
-During the introduction of the 2025 Cannes Film Festival screening of Aranyer Din Ratri, American filmmaker Wes Anderson recalled watching the film 25 years years ago "in a very strangely translated, blurry, scratchy, pirated DVD from a little Bollywood shop in New Jersey."
+During the introduction of the 2025 Cannes Film Festival screening of Aranyer Din Ratri, American filmmaker Wes Anderson recalled watching the film 25 years ago "in a very strangely translated, blurry, scratchy, pirated DVD from a little Bollywood shop in New Jersey."
 He described Tagore's performance in Aranyer Din Ratri as "mysterious, cerebral, mesmerising."

 Unlike most of her contemporaries in the 1960s, Tagore struck a convenient balance playing both glamorous and homely women on screen.
 She "explored roles beyond the stereotypical" in an era where women were rarely offered an opportunity to be more than "just a pretty appendage to the hero."
 Her wide range of complex female characters often circumvented the damsel in distress tropes, defying Indian societal norms and capturing a version of womanhood that is flawed but purposeful.
 According to Nandini Balial of Roger Ebert, she "redefined what an Indian woman could do in a film," and "altered the cinematic landscape for leading ladies."
 Balial goes on to say that Tagore's women epitomised that "being demure didn't mean being spineless, [and that] emotional devastation wasn't a death sentence."
 Filmfare considered her portrayal of a foul-mouthed shrew-ish sex-worker in Mausam as one of the most iconic Bollywood performances.